Intensive Pronoun — Definition, List, and Examples

 Intensive pronoun list

-There are 5 singular and 3 plural intensive pronouns in the English language:
+There are five singular and three plural intensive pronouns in the English language:

 Writers and speakers use intensive pronouns to emphasize the action of the subject, which tends to be unexpected.

 Lydia herself won the competition without any help.